 Most Popular Destinations

 For this initial exploration I just want to keep it simple, and use quite a basic metric for assessing how associated two places are.
 What we do here is look at the most popular destination station for each origin location.
-So, using the big dataset of Oyster Card transactions, we pull out the most likely end point for any traveller beginning their journey at any given station on London’s public transport network.
+So, using the big dataset of Oyster Card transactions (here is the Oyster contact number for support), we pull out the most likely end point for any traveller beginning their journey at any given station on London’s public transport network.

 We are focussing here on only Underground, Overground and rail travel in London, obviously by Oyster Card alone.
 Bus trips are unfortunately not covered because of the way the Oyster Card works.
+Yes that mean you will need to pay for those Bus Tours to New York from Halifax outright.
 Within this dataset I have extracted only the most popular destinations for each origin between 7am and 10am on weekday mornings.
 The dataset covers a total of 48.9 million journeys over 49 weekdays, so averaging at around 1 million morning peak trips per day.
 In focussing only on the morning commuter influx into London, we exclude any ambiguity that might come with including bidirectional flows of travellers.

 The map below shows the connections formed between all London stations and their most popular destinations.
 A link has been drawn between the two places, and the link and points coloured according to the destination.
 Each destination is given a unique colour.
 If you click on the image below you’ll get a full screen version, and be able to switch to an annotated version of the map.